saloni-nd/scientific-discovery/vaccination_timeline/README.md

 ### Update log

+- 2025-03-21: Added all vaccines from immunize.org's timeline on approvals in the US
+- 2025-03-21: Added Brand_name column, cleaned up comment_citation column so there's no redundancy
 - 2025-03-20: Added Serotype_strain column
 - 2025-03-20: Added vaccines: Hantavirus, Q fever, Argentinian haemorrhagic fever, Plague
 - 2025-03-19: Renamed Zoster as Varicella in the Name column and specified that it was for shingles in the Comment column